khanhnguyen7802/DotsAndBoxes/README.md

 # Folder Structure
 ![Alt text](image.png)

-In the .idea and out folder Intellijs files are being stored so that the project is correctly handled --in the src is the written code for the java
+--in the src is the written code for the java
 -- in the dotsandboxclient we store the client's data as well as the AI client data -- in the exception we handle our own exceptions